emharsha1812/emharsha1812.github.io/_pages/about.md

 ---

 ## **Research Interests**
-I am deeply passionate about **Machine Learning and Artificial Intelligence**, with a particular focus on the **Mechanistic Interpretability of Large Language Models**.
-My research aims to understand how these models process information and make decisions at a fundamental level.
+I am deeply passionate about **Machine Learning and Artificial Intelligence**.
+I am primarily interested in **Building Agents**, **Kernels for GPU Optimization** and **Post Training Large Language Models**.

-I am actively seeking **collaborative opportunities** with fellow researchers and practitioners who share similar interests in mechanistic interpretability and are excited to explore innovative approaches in this rapidly evolving field.
+I am actively seeking **collaborative opportunities** with fellow researchers and practitioners who share similar interests in **these areas** and are excited to explore innovative approaches in this rapidly evolving field.

 ---